elm-community/js-integration-examples/more/webcomponents/README.md

 ### Bundling

 Speaking of which, let us finally address the elephant in the room.
-You're probably
+At the time of writing this article you're probably using some form of build setup, by choice, custom or force.
+This section provides a collection of practical setups of Elm with custom elements using a bunch of technologies in use right now to get you up to speed quickly.

 TODO